wtsi-hgi/beamer-scaffold/README.md

 based build system.

 * The main point of entry is `main.tex`.
-In here, it's intended that you set up the presentation title page.
+In here, it's intended that you just set up the presentation title page.

 * Slides must be `.tex` files within the `slides` directory.
 They are collated automatically by the build system in lexicographical order,